 10. Discretionary Sanctions: Other sanctions that bear a reasonable relation to the violation for which the student or student organization has been sanctioned may be imposed instead of or in addition to those specified above.
-Discretionary sanctions include, but are not limited to, restitution service hours, fines, educational reflection assignments, and participation in alcohol or drug awareness programs, and trainings, counseling and education regarding sexual assault and misconduct.
+Discretionary sanctions include, but are not limited to: service hours, fines, educational reflection assignments, and participation in alcohol or drug awareness programs, and trainings, counseling and education regarding sexual assault and misconduct.

-In certain circumstances the outcome of a student conduct proceeding may be appealed.
-The following guidelines shall be applicable:
+The outcome of a student conduct proceeding may be appealed subject to the following guidelines:

-A. A letter of appeal should be submitted to the Office of the Dean of Students by the student or student organization within two (2) business days of receipt of the outcome of the student conduct proceeding.
+A. A letter of appeal should be submitted to the Office of the Dean of Students by the student or student organization within three (3) business days of receipt of the outcome of the student conduct proceeding.

 B. A student or student organization adjudicated in absentia forfeits all rights to an appeal process unless it is proven that it is for lack of proper notice, except in an extraordinary circumstance.

 C. The appeal must specify grounds that would justify consideration.
-General dissatisfaction with the outcome of the student conduct proceeding and/or an appeal for mercy is not an appropriate basis for appeal.
+General dissatisfaction with the outcome of the student conduct proceeding or an appeal for mercy are not appropriate grounds for appeal.
 The written appeal must specifically address at least one of the following criteria:

-1. There is a significant procedural error that changes the findings of fact of the student conduct proceeding.
+1. Significant procedural error that changes the findings of fact of the student conduct proceeding.

 2. New evidence that significantly alters the findings of fact, that was previously unknown to the respondent, has been discovered and is available during the appeal process.

-E. The decision on the appeal is final and shall be conveyed in writing to the student or student organization.
+E. One appeal is permitted.
+The decision on the appeal is final and shall be conveyed in writing to the student or student organization.